rgleave/proj2/EnergyDemand.md

 Instead of following the [normal set of steps provided for the MLOps workflow](https://github.com/aws-samples/amazon-forecast-samples/tree/main/ml_ops), you may use this dataset as an override.

 1. Complete the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md) prior to attemping the instructions below.
 The MLOps dependency stack creates necessary underlying permissions.
 This step only needs to occur once per AWS account.
+Remember the name of the S3 bucket you created/chose.
 2. Once the MLOPs dependency stack is in place, navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
 3. Click the "Create Stack, with new resources (Standard)".
+For the template source, choose Upload a template file.
 4. Provide "energydemo" as Stack Name and provide the following URL as the Amazon S3 URL.
 You may [download the file](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-energy-plus-weather.yaml) locally or clone using git.

 	 ```